microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 ## Background
 Data aggregated in FHIR offers rich analytics potential for medical research of all sorts.
 Public health research is no exception.
 Take, as an example, a public health campaign to increase Flu vaccination rates among a population.
 In order to boost public acceptance of the Flu vaccine, public health officials first need to understand what factors may be behind the population's current Flu vaccination rates.
 In this challenge, we will be importing FHIR data into [Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/scenarios/what-is-azure-databricks) to investigate how a population's Flu vaccine rates may be correlated with gender and/or age.
 As a bonus, we will be connecting [Power BI](https://docs.microsoft.com/en-us/power-bi/) to visualize vaccination rates across a geographic area.

-## Part 1.
-Data Analysis and Statistical Modeling
-**Research question:** Are gender and/or age good predictors of Flu vaccination rates?

 ### Learning Objectives for Challenge-06
 By the end of this challenge you will be able to